saitamandl/tribe-sync/docs/developer/databse.md

 ### Tools

-- [Liquibase](https://www.liquibase.org/) will be used to provide multi RDBMS support.
+- [Liquibase](https://www.liquibase.org/) will be used to provide multi RDBMS support and creates a separate layer for administrative/schema changes. e.g. application will not be able to create, update or delete any tables.